Sal7one/HideTwitterTags/README.md

 # HideTwitterTags
 Hide Twitter Tags and news (What’s happening) + Who to follow + relevant people + twitter footer + Twitter Search

-# Now supports Arabic, German, Spanish Twitters.
+# Now has better support Arabic, German, Spanish Twitters.
+(Might work for all languages by defualt but won't look perfect)
 Feel free to add your own lanuage line 104 in script, and 136 in css